 Fly to the Exuma Pigs from Florida

 Bahamas Air Tours, offers the World’s first trips from Florida direct to the Exuma Pigs.
 They provide a variety of Day Trips and multi-day Island Hopping Tours from airports across Southern Florida to visit these amazing pigs in the Bahamas.
 As well as their tours and bespoke itineraries, Bahamas Air Tours, provides FAA certified private air charter flights to Bahamas.
+Their most popular tour to the Bahamas Swimming Pigs is the Miami to Bahamas Day Tour by Plane.

 As a whole Tour Package, Bahamas Air Tours arranges all the Flights, Hotels and Tours for you trip, to ensure you have the ultimate Bahamas Vacation.
-From landing in Staniel Cay on aeither their Day Trip or Island Hopping Tours, you’ll be whisked away on a boat excursion of Staniel cay with an expert local guide, taking you to visit the Exuma Pigs at Pig Beach Bahamas.
+From landing in Staniel Cay on either their Day Trip or Island Hopping Tours, you’ll be whisked away on a boat excursion of Staniel cay with an expert local guide, taking you to visit the Exuma Pigs at Pig Beach Bahamas.

 How to Get to Pig Beach and the Exuma Pigs from Staniel Cay